rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Logging and debugging requirements

-This interface is required to log all errors, warnings and critical informative messages that are necessary to debug/triage any issues impacting closedcaption use cases.
+This interface shall log all errors, warnings and critical informative messages that are necessary to debug/triage.

 ### Memory and performance requirements

-This interface is required to use only minimal memory/CPU resources while in closed/stopped state.
+This interface is required to use only minimal memory/CPU resources while in stopped state.

 ### Quality Control